Quantum State Tomography as a Bilevel Problem, Utilizing I-Q Plane Data: Introduction and motivation

+In contrast, processing the IQ-plane data into empirical estimates of the expectation values of projective measurement operators in a discrimination procedure, followed by a QST procedure utilizing empirical estimates of the expectation values, can be seen as a decomposition of the joint problem.
+Such a decomposition necessarily increases the overall sample complexity and may also introduce non-Gaussian artifacts in the data.
+This is the case especially when the procedures in the decomposed approach are suboptimal, as is the case with commonly used heuristics, such as the expectation–maximization (EM) algorithm in the discrimination and least-squares approaches that ignore the semidefiniteness of the density matrix within the QST utilizing the empirical estimates of the expectation values of projective measurement operators.

-The precision of QST depends on the precise reconstruction method as well as the number of measurements and the type of measurements performed.
-Our approach can be seen as a joint problem, while processing IQ-plane data independently of QST can be seen as a decomposition of the joint problem.
-While there are information-theoretic arguments showing \cite{Haah2016} that certain algorithms are optimal with respect to the number of samples needed for the latter step of the decomposition, assuming that the former step is performed without any error, in practice there will be errors.
-The joint problem, which utilizes the IQ-plane data or the signal of dispersive readout directly, makes it possible to obtain better estimates given a certain number of samples than using the decomposition approach.
-The sample complexity, in turn, translates to the computational efficiency of the reconstruction method; it is not uncommon to have weeks of postprocessing time for QST of nontrivial devices.
+Note that the sample complexity of QST depends on the precise reconstruction method and the type of measurements performed.
+Although there are information-theoretic arguments showing \cite{Haah2016} that certain algorithms are optimal with respect to the number of samples needed for the last step of the decomposition, assuming that the discrimination process is performed without any errors.
+In practice, there are errors that propagate from discrimination to quantum state tomography in a fashion that cannot be controlled in the traditional, decomposed approach.
+For example, when measuring the system state in superconducting devices, part of the erroneous results can be due to qubit crosstalk effects which propagate to the readout fidelity and special care must be taken so as to tackle this \cite{Duan2021}.

+The joint problem, which utilizes the raw data (such as the IQ-plane data or the dispersive readout signal directly, cf. Sec. \ref{sec:sec2}), is capable of reducing noise and its propagation, essentially by filtering out samples of noise that contaminated the raw data, with the objective of minimizing the empirical risk in QST.
+This seems hard to do in a principled fashion without considering the use of the results of the discrimination.
+As we illustrate in Sec.~\ref{sec:example}, the joint problem makes it possible to obtain better estimates, given a certain number of samples, than using the decomposition approach.
+The lower sample complexity, in turn, translates to the computational efficiency of the reconstruction method; it is not uncommon to have weeks of postprocessing time for QST of non-trivial devices.

-Improving the precision of QST may have a considerable impact: To implement quantum gates, one needs to characterize the operation of a quantum device by running a series of known inputs and reconstructing the corresponding outputs using QST.
-Additionally, QST also provides the current industry standard for the verification of quantum devices, such as the fidelity estimation of 2-photon CNOT gates \cite{cnot}, and many benchmarking procedures.
-The role of QST in quantum technologies is hence of a fundamental importance.
+Progress in QST may have a considerable impact on progress in quantum computing in a more general sense.
+QST is the current \emph{de facto} standard for the characterization and verification of quantum devices, including many randomized benchmarking procedures.
+For example, to implement quantum gates, one needs to characterize the operation of a quantum device by running a series of known inputs and reconstructing the corresponding outputs using QST, such as in the fidelity estimation of CNOT gates \cite{cnot} using QST.
+Thus, the role of QST in quantum technologies is of fundamental importance.